-Please contact the Office of Faculty Affairs with questions or suggestions about the Faculty Handbook at AssocProvFA@gsu.edu or 404-413-2688.
+Please contact the Office of Faculty Affairs with questions about the Faculty Handbook or to report a broken link at [email protected] or 404-413-2688.

 As one of the state-supported colleges and universities comprising the University System of Georgia, Georgia State University is governed by the Board of Regents.
 The Board of Regents of the University System of Georgia was created in 1931 as a part of a reorganization of Georgia’s state government.
 With this act, public higher education in Georgia was unified for the first time under a single governing and management authority.
 The governor appoints members of the Board to a seven-year term and regents may be reappointed to subsequent terms by a sitting governor.
 Regents donate their time and expertise to serve the state through their governance of the University System of Georgia – the position is a voluntary one without financial remuneration.
 The Board of Regents is composed of 19 members, five of whom are appointed from the state-at-large, and one from each of the state’s 14 congressional districts.
 The Board elects a chancellor who serves as its chief executive officer and the chief administrative officer of the University System.